tarwn/lessthandot-hugo/blogs/content/posts/2010-04-22-stripping-rows-out-of-file-imports.md

   <img src="/wp-content/uploads/blogs/DataMgmt/buffer_3.gif" alt="" title="" width="543" height="287" />
 </div>

-Select the Script window and add into the ReadWriteVariables the variable, “global”
+Select the Script window and add into the ReadWriteVariables the variable, "global"

-Go into the studio by clicking the, “design Script” next.
+Go into the studio by clicking the, "design Script" next.